GRANGE BIG LOCAL

 We want to promote a thriving and caring community in our patch of East Finchley, where our residents can flourish, our environment can blossom, and our economy can grow.

-We want to empower and give a voice to all residents in the GBL area, nurturing an inclusive social ecosystem where we can look out and support each other.
+We want to empower and give a voice to all residents in the GBL area, nurturing an inclusive social ecosystem where we can look out for and support each other.
 We want to celebrate our local environment and make proper use of the nature that we do have, whilst mapping out opportunities for increasing green space.
 But, most of all, we want to play our part in levelling up our community and supporting those who are struggling the most.

 THE GRANGE BIG LOCAL